Issue Overview

 (A) OPERATION OF ULTRASOUND LIMITED TO LICENSED PROFESSIONALS

-(a) A health care provider holding an active license under (cite appropriate code sections) and acting within their scope of practice; or
+(a) A health care provider holding an active license under [cite code sections which license a physician, nurse practitioner or other advanced practice clinician] and acting within their scope of practice; or

-(b) A person acting under the direct supervision of a health care provider holding an active license under (cite appropriate code sections), where all actions performed are within the supervising health care provider’s scope of practice.
+(b) A person acting under the direct supervision of a health care provider holding an active license under [cite same code sections as above], where all actions performed are within the supervising health care provider’s scope of practice.

 (B) ENFORCEMENT